A Room-by-Room Sustainable Cleaning Guide

 Skip the greenwashing

 Plenty of products slap natural or eco on the label without much behind it.
-If you want to actually know what's in something before you buy it, that's worth a quick check.
-The Plastnofy app lets you snap a photo of a cleaning product and see whether it's a genuinely sustainable choice, packaging and all, and it suggests a cleaner swap if it isn't.
-It also gives you a greener way to handle each chore, so the sustainable option ends up being the easy default.
+If you want to actually know what’s in something before you buy it, that’s worth a quick check.
+Plastnofy, a household chore app with a built-in product scanner, lets you snap a photo of a cleaning product and see whether it’s a genuinely sustainable choice, packaging and all, and it suggests a cleaner swap if it isn’t.
+And when you snap a mess to create a chore, it shows you a more sustainable way to clean it, so the greener choice is the easy one.
+If you’re weighing up apps in general, here’s how it fits among the best apps for household chores.
+Download Plastnofy free on the App Store or Google Play.

 Start with one or two swaps, not a whole overhaul.
 A reusable cloth and a refillable bottle already cut a lot of waste, and the rest tends to follow from there.